Resilient St. Vrain

 - State and County funds

-- Other existing City funds, including 3/4-cent Street Fund sales and use tax
+- Other existing City funds, including the 3/4-cent Street Fund sales and use tax renewed by voters in 2014.

 The City of Longmont continues to actively seek grants and other financial partners to help fully fund the project.
 One of these partners is the U.S. Army Corps of Engineers.

 U.S. Army Corps of Engineers Feasibility Study

 In early 2017, the U.S. Army Corps of Engineers (USACE) began conducting a feasibility study of the section of the St. Vrain Creek running from the BNSF railroad bridge to Lykins Gulch.
 This feasibility study builds upon the existing work done through the Resilient St. Vrain project.

 USACE representatives introduced the feasibility study and its timeline to the public during an open house on February 16, 2017.
 View the USACE open house presentation (3 MB PDF).